 KRNT Investors Have Opportunity to Lead Kornit Digital Ltd. Securities Fraud Lawsuit

-LOS ANGELES, April 6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kornit Digital Ltd. ("Kornit" or the "Company") (NASDAQ: KRNT).
+LOS ANGELES, April 7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kornit Digital Ltd. ("Kornit" or the "Company") (NASDAQ: KRNT).

 Class Period: February 17, 2021 – July 5, 2022